tinkerlev/ForensicBackupScan/README.md

 ---

-## 🚀 How to Use
+## 🚀 Usage Instructions

 1. Download or clone this repository.
 2. Open PowerShell as Administrator.
-3. Navigate to the script folder:
+3. Navigate to the script location:

    ```powershell
    cd "C:\Path\To\Script"
    ```
-4. Run it:
+4. Run the script:

    ```powershell
    .\ForensicBackupScan.ps1 -LookbackDays 14 -MinSizeMB 30 -Drives C:\,D:\ -TopNRecent 80